Same-sex marriage in New Zealand: Economic impact

-Marriage statistics
+Statistics

 In the year after 19 August 2013 (when the law became operational), 926 same-sex marriages were registered in New Zealand, of which 520 were between female couples and 406 were between male couples.
 532 marriages (57.5%) were between New Zealand citizens, and 237 marriages (25.6%) were between Australian citizens.

 In 2016, 954 same-sex marriages and civil unions were performed in New Zealand.
-483 of these unions were between couples living in New Zealand, while 471 were between couples who travelled from overseas, of which 58% came from Australia, 17% from China, 4% from the United Kingdom, another 4% from the United States and the remainder came from 25 other countries.
+483 of these unions were between couples living in New Zealand, while 471 were between couples who had travelled from overseas, of which 58% were from Australia, 17% from China, 4% from the United Kingdom, another 4% from the United States and the remainder from 25 other countries.
 Same-sex unions represented 4.1% of all unions performed in New Zealand that year.
 Figures for 2020 and 2021 are lower than previous years because of the restrictions in place due to the COVID-19 pandemic.
+Around 4,100 same-sex marriages had been performed in New Zealand by August 2023, a decade after legalisation.